pivotrooky/pivotrooky/README.md

 ### Hi there!
 My name is Tom.
-### I'm a full-stack Javascript developer, I have experience working with Bootstrap/MaterialUI/Sass, React/Redux, Node, Passport, Express and SQL/Sequelize and am looking forward to working on new cool projects!
+### I'm a full-stack Javascript developer, I have experience working with Bootstrap/MaterialUI/Sass, Typescript, Angular, React/Redux, Node, Passport, PHP, Python, Express and SQL/Sequelize and am looking forward to working on new cool projects!

 &nbsp;
 ## Languages & Tools: